 Whatever the motivation, I offer a supportive and confidential space in which to explore the issues that may be adversely impacting on your life, and to think about why you are feeling as you do.
 With this increased understanding of yourself, comes the opportunity to change how you respond to life in a way that helps you to get your needs met.

 My training is from the Humanistic school.
 It's an optimistic and empowering philosophy that says that we are not stuck with the lives we have.
 Whatever challenges we currently face, whatever sadness, anger or frustration we are carrying around with us, we have it within us to change our experience.
 This transformative philosophy is what I draw on in my work, to empower clients to live more of the life they want to be living.

-Before becoming a therapist, I had a couple of other lives, starting work as a lawyer, before moving onto a successful career in documentary television.
+Before becoming a psychotherapist, I had a couple of other lives, starting work as a lawyer, before moving onto a career in documentary television.
 The same curiosity about the human condition that underpinned my life in TV, is the same curiosity that led me to psychotherapy.
 I think that my own professional background puts me in a unique position to understand not only how hard it can be to keep our heads above water when we are struggling with issues outside of it, but also how demanding work environments and the often dysfunctional dynamics that go with them, can bring tremendous pressure to bear on us.